Orpheus, Monteverdi and the Opera

 .

 Of course, Orpheus himself has a prominent part.
-He sings of his love for Eurydice: (mp3source
+He sings about his love for Eurydice: (mp3source

 Monteverdi l'Orfeo